aramoscortez/Schoolwork/README.md

-## Schoolwork
+### Schoolwork 🎒

-### In this repository, you will find projects/assignments I have done in my past courses.
+In this repository, you will find projects and assignments I have done for my *Statistics* and *Information Technology* courses.
+I have done work in...
+  - R
+  - JAVA
+  - Python

+Please feel free to look at my classwork!😊